Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell polynomials: Fundamental Equations in the Continuum Limit and Symbol Calculus

 \subsubsection{String equations}

 In the case that orthogonal polynomials $p_n(\lambda)$ exist for all $n$, the three term recurrence (\ref{ThreeTermRec1}) can be expressed in terms of a Jacobi matrix $L$:

-Let $p= ( p_n(\lambda))_{n\geq 0}$ be the column vector of all non-hermitian orthogonal polynomials for the potential $V$; then the three term recurrence can be encoded as a matrix equation
+Let $p= ( p_n(\lambda))_{n\geq 0}$ be the column vector of all (potentially non-hermitian) orthogonal polynomials for the potential $V$; then the three term recurrence can be encoded as a matrix equation

 If orthogonal polynomials $p_n$ only exist for sufficiently large $n\geq n^{\ast}$, then the first $n^{\ast}+2$ rows of the matrix equation (\ref{matrixRecurrence}) are invalid; however the remaining rows still hold, and this is sufficient for our purposes.
-In \cite{EMP08,EP11}, Ercolani and Pierce analyzed the recurrence coefficients $a_n$ and $b^{2}_n$ using differenced string equations

-Higher order asymptotics of $a_{n}$ and $b^{2}_n$ can be computed using the string equations.
+Higher order asymptotics of the recurrence coefficient, $a_{n}$ and $b^{2}_n$, in (\ref{jacobiMatrix}) can be computed using the string equations (\ref{string1}).
 Since the partition function is related to the recurrence coefficients by (\ref{SzegoRel1}), this facilitates the calculation of the generating functions $e_g$.
 An undifferenced form of these equations was used by Bleher and Dea\~{n}o in \cite{BD10}:

 The derivation of these equations is completely analogous to that of (\ref{UnDiff1}) and (\ref{UnDiff2}).